Rails Girls Summer of Code Roles

 These roles take care of running the program as a whole and make sure the teams progress as planned.

-Supervisors check up on the team’s work progress via the team log) and generally motivate them through the rough coding patches they will inevitably experience.
+Supervisors check up on the work progress via the team log and regularly communicate with their teams to:

-In rare cases, there may be a need to escalate issues to the organizer team, e.g. when a team has halted work completely.
+In rare cases, the Supervisor may need to escalate issues to the organizer team, e.g. when work has halted completely.

-Without the financial support of generous donors, Rails Girls Summer of Code simply could not take place each year.
+Without the resources and financial support provided by our generous sponsors and donors, Rails Girls Summer of Code simply could not take place.

 Sponsors receive a great deal of publicity and exposure as a result of the program but are not often directly involved in the projects themselves.

-A Coaching Company hosts an entire student team for the duration of the program, providing them with office space and a supportive work environment.
-In addition, they allow their employees to coach the participants on company time.
-This role can be combined with the Sponsor role.
+A coaching company hosts an entire student team for the duration of the program, providing them with office space and a supportive work environment.
+They allow their employees to coach participants on company time.